Privacy Policy

 In compliance with POPIA Section 72, cross-border transfers of personal information occur only to jurisdictions that maintain adequate levels of data protection, or with your consent, or where otherwise permitted by law.

 We ensure all third-party service providers maintain appropriate technical and organisational security standards and are contractually bound to protect your data.
+Where a sub-processor processes data in the EU or UK, SCCs and DPA arrangements with that sub-processor are part of our sub-processor verification.

 8. Your Rights